dopecodez/create-express-template/README.md

 **Note : The `template` option can take any of these template values or their initials.**

 We use [Sequelize](https://sequelize.org) for JavaScript and [TypeORM](https://typeorm.io/#/) for TypeScript and both are excellent ORMs.
 You can check out their pages for more information on creating models and writing queries.
 There is a sample model structure created so that you can follow the pattern and start building your models directly.
+All the values for the database port and name and other settings are stored in the `.env` file which you can change to whatever value which you want to use.

 [Inversify](https://github.com/inversify/InversifyJS) is an excellent and lightweight inversion of control container for JavaScript & Node.js apps powered by TypeScript.
 For people unfamiliar with why you would want to have [Inversion of control](https://medium.com/@amitkma/understanding-inversion-of-control-ioc-principle-163b1dc97454), this one and many other articles can be found on the topic.
 Read up more on [Dependency Injection](https://www.freecodecamp.org/news/a-quick-intro-to-dependency-injection-what-it-is-and-when-to-use-it-7578c84fa88f/) and why and when you should use it to understand why `inversify` helps in building modern applications.